AmiGandhi/webapp/README.md

 Application is deployed locally and runs on http://localhost:8080/

 ## Running Tests
 The unit tests can be found under the test package.
-The unit tests are developedusing Junit 4.12
+The unit tests are developed using Junit 4.12

 Install Postman - Demo of all the API implementation on Postman